d-jadoun/ML_Projects/README.md

 # Machine Learning Projects
 ## TFX for Machine Learning Pipelines
-In both of my projects, I used TFX (TensorFlow Extended) to create machine learning pipelines.
+In my projects, I used TFX (TensorFlow Extended) to create machine learning pipelines.
 TFX is a powerful open-source platform for building scalable and production-ready machine learning pipelines.
 It includes components for data ingestion, data validation, transformation, training, evaluation, and serving.

 ### ExampleGen for Data Ingestion
 The first step in the pipeline is to ingest data from the source.
 I used the ExampleGen component of TFX to read data from my input CSV files and convert it into a standard TensorFlow format called TFRecord.
 ExampleGen also performed data validation and split the data into training and evaluation sets.